Landmark Detection and 3D Face Reconstruction for Caricature using a Nonlinear Parametric Model: Introduction

+However, existing parametric 3D face models are mainly designed to represent normal face shapes, and thus they do not work well for caricature faces due to their limited capability of extrapolation.
+In this paper, to solve this challenging problem, we specifically design a parametric model for 3D caricature faces and propose a method for landmark detection and 3D reconstruction of caricature based on this model.
 To this end, we manually label landmarks of about 6K caricature images with different styles.
-We further automatically generate nearly 2K caricatures with labeled landmarks from standard facial images via the method described in~\cite{cao2018carigans}.
-Based on the labeled landmarks, we recover the corresponding 3D caricature shape and orientations using an optimization method.
+We further automatically generate nearly 2K caricatures with labeled landmarks from normal facial images via the method described in~\cite{cao2018carigans}.
+Based on the labeled landmarks, we recover the corresponding 3D caricature shape and orientation using an optimization method.
 With the large scale training dataset, we propose a novel convolutional neural network based method to regress the 3D caricature shape and orientation from the input 2D caricature.
 To well represent the 3D exaggerated face, we propose to regress its deformation representation rather than the Euclidean coordinates, which helps to improve the landmark detection and 3D reconstruction ability.
 In summary, the main contributions of this paper include the following aspects: \begin{itemize} \item To the best of our knowledge, this is the first work for automatic landmark detection and 3D face reconstruction for general caricatures. \item Rather than directly regress the 2D landmarks, we regress the 3D caricature shape and orientation from input 2D caricature image.
-3D caricature shape is represented by a nonlinear parametric model learned from our constructed 3D caricature dataset. \item Comparisons with baseline methods and ablation studies demonstrate the effectiveness of each module of our proposed method.
-Extensive qualitative and quantitative experiments demonstrate that our method can automatically produce high accuracy results of 2D landmark detection and 3D shape reconstruction for caricature. \end{itemize}
+3D caricature shape is represented by a nonlinear parametric model learned from our constructed 3D caricature dataset. \end{itemize}

+Comparisons with state-of-the-art methods and ablation studies demonstrate the effectiveness of our algorithm pipeline and each module of our proposed method.
+Extensive qualitative and quantitative experiments demonstrate that our method can automatically produce high accuracy results of 2D landmark detection and 3D shape reconstruction for caricature.